Cabon-Fiber/Cabon-Fiber/README.md

 - 👋 Hi, I’m @Cabon-Fiber,your best stranger!
-- 👀 I’m interested in ....I don't know!
+- 👀 I’m interested in ....I don't know.....who knows！
-- 🌱 I’m currently learning ....something new.
+- 🌱 I’m currently learning ....something new，like AI Linux manth and so on!
 - 💞️ I’m looking to collaborate on ...who knows!
 - 📫 How to reach me ...your review is ok!